taehyeongterrykim/taehyeongterrykim.github.io/index.md

 ---
 layout: home
 title: "Home"
+description: "Taehyeong Kim (Terry Kim), Ph.D. student in Applied Linguistics at Northern Arizona University (NAU).
+Research in quantitative methods, corpus linguistics, and second language acquisition."
 ---

-I am a Ph.D.  student in Applied Linguistics at Northern Arizona University.
+Hi, I am Taehyeong Kim (Terry Kim), a Ph.D. student in Applied Linguistics at Northern Arizona University (NAU).
 I received an M.A. in English Language Education from Seoul National University, and a B.A. in English Language and Literature from Yonsei University, Korea.

 My research interests include quantitative research methods and corpus linguistics in relation to second language acquisition, linguistic complexity, and register variation.
 I am interested in advancing our understanding of second language production, grounded in linguistically interpretable account of language and motivated by a theoretical and functional basis.
 I am also interested in contributing to methodological advancements in the field, advances driven by a sound methodological understanding and decision-making.